Free Agent Signings | Taiwan News

 HOUSTON (1) — Signed Joe Smith, rhp, Cleveland, to a $15 million, two-year contract.

-KANSAS CITY (5) — Re-signed Alcides Escobar, ss, to a $2.5 million, one-year contract; signed Blaine Boyer, rhp, Boston, to a minor league contract ($1 million); signed Michael Saunders, of, Toronto, to a minor league contract ($1.5 million); signed Lucas Duda, 1b, Tampa Bay, to a $3.5 million, one-year contract; signed Jon Jay, of, Chicago Cubs, to a $3 million, one-year contract.
+KANSAS CITY (7) — Re-signed Alcides Escobar, ss, to a $2.5 million, one-year contract; signed Blaine Boyer, rhp, Boston, to a minor league contract ($1 million); signed Michael Saunders, of, Toronto, to a minor league contract ($1.5 million); signed Lucas Duda, 1b, Tampa Bay, to a $3.5 million, one-year contract; signed Jon Jay, of, Chicago Cubs, to a $3 million, one-year contract; signed Ricky Nolasco, rhp, Los Angeles Angels, to a minor league contract ($1.5 million); re-signed Mike Moustakas, 3b, to a $6.5 million, one-year contract.

 LOS ANGELES (4) — Signed Zack Cozart, inf, Cincinnati, to a $38 million, three-year contract; signed Rene Rivera, c, Chicago Cubs, to a $2.8 million, one-year contract; signed Chris Young, of, Boston, to a $2 million, one-year contract; signed Jesse Chavez, rhp, Los Angeles Angels, to a $1 million, one-year contract.

-MINNESOTA (7) — Signed Michael Pineda, rhp, New York Yankees, to a $10 million, two-year contract; signed Fernando Rodney, rhp, Arizona, to a $4.5 million, one-year contract; signed Zach Duke, lhp, St. Louis, to a $2.15 million, one-year contract; signed Addison Reed, rhp, Boston, to a $16.75 million, two-year contract; signed Anibal Sanchez, rhp, Detroit, to a $2.5 million, one-year contract; signed Erick Aybar, ss, San Diego, to a minor league contract ($1.25 million); signed Logan Morrison, 1b, Tampa Bay, to a $6.5 million, one-year contract.
+MINNESOTA (8) — Signed Michael Pineda, rhp, New York Yankees, to a $10 million, two-year contract; signed Fernando Rodney, rhp, Arizona, to a $4.5 million, one-year contract; signed Zach Duke, lhp, St. Louis, to a $2.15 million, one-year contract; signed Addison Reed, rhp, Boston, to a $16.75 million, two-year contract; signed Anibal Sanchez, rhp, Detroit, to a $2.5 million, one-year contract and released him; signed Erick Aybar, ss, San Diego, to a minor league contract ($1.25 million); signed Logan Morrison, 1b, Tampa Bay, to a $6.5 million, one-year contract; signed Lance Lynn, rhp, St. Louis, to a $12 million, one-year contract.

-TAMPA BAY (3) — Re-signed Sergio Romo, rhp, to a $2.5 million, one-year contract; signed Dustin McGowan, rhp, Miami, to a minor league contract ($1.5 million); signed Carlos Gomez, of, Texas, to a $4 million, one-year contract.
+TAMPA BAY (3) — Re-signed Sergio Romo, rhp, to a $2.5 million, one-year contract; signed Dustin McGowan, rhp, Miami, to a minor league contract ($1.5 million) and released him; signed Carlos Gomez, of, Texas, to a $4 million, one-year contract.

 TEXAS (6) — Signed Doug Fister, rhp, Boston, to a $4 million, one-year contract; re-signed Tony Barnette, rhp, to a $1.5 million, one-year contract; signed Mike Minor, lhp, Kansas City, to a $28 million, three-year contract; signed Bartolo Colon, rhp, Minnesota, to a minor league contract ($1.75 million); signed Darwin Barney, 2b, Toronto, to a minor league contract ($1,125,000); signed Trevor Plouffe, 3b, Tampa Bay, to a minor league contract ($1.75 million).

-TORONTO (4) — Signed Curtis Granderson, of, Los Angeles Dodgers, to a $5 million, one-year contract; signed Craig Breslow, lhp, Cleveland, to a minor league contract ($1.25 million); signed Jaime Garcia, lhp, New York Yankees, to an $8 million, one-year contract; signed Seung-Hwan Oh, rhp, St. Louis, to a $2 million, one-year contract.
+TORONTO (5) — Signed Curtis Granderson, of, Los Angeles Dodgers, to a $5 million, one-year contract; signed Craig Breslow, lhp, Cleveland, to a minor league contract ($1.25 million); signed Jaime Garcia, lhp, New York Yankees, to an $8 million, one-year contract; signed Seung-Hwan Oh, rhp, St. Louis, to a $2 million, one-year contract; signed Tyler Clippard, rhp, Houston, to a minor league contract ($1.5 million).

 |NATIONAL LEAGUE